testlab-adrian/mdr_root/README.md

 - Fill out the parameters YAML file and talk the customer through the setup.
 - Run the deployment powershell script
 - Pause the script when Sentinel Deployment is ready to be run.
 Use the time to discuss the content and educate the user on

+# Notes
+- Please ask customer to get some hold on information for departing employees and new employees.
+This is needed to monitor behavior that might change in given circumstances.